-Sandhill cranes are a year-round staple at the preserve.
+Sandhill cranes fascinate visitors year-round at the preserve.

 Wetland mitigation is compensation through wetland restoration for functions and values that are lost when a wetland is impacted by development.